Your Eyes Controlled the Game: Real-Time Cognitive Training Adaptation based on Eye-Tracking and Physiological Data in Virtual Reality: Results

 The individual predictions might not be the most reliable way of evaluating the accuracy of the model, given that they rely on the participant and model agreeing about individual 60s-long level.
 That method of evaluation, although providing an absolute measure of accuracy, misses out on the general trend in difficulty adjustment.
 We argue that if the model converges to a similar difficulty level as the participant does by the end of each condition, then it is an indication that the overall cognitive load trend has been captured accurately.
 Conversely, if the model diverges from the participant-driven difficulty, it should be evidence for failure of the adaptive system.
-Therefore, we investigated the patterns of difficulty convergence between model and participant driven conditions.
+Therefore, we investigated both the temporal dynamics of difficulty adjustment and the final convergence points between conditions.